 How popular is the baby name Rawiri in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Rawiri and check out all the blog posts that mention the name Rawiri.
+Plus, check out all the blog posts that mention the name Rawiri.

 According to the New Zealand Department of Internal Affairs and the Maori Language Commission (Te Taura Whiri i te Reo Maori), the country’s most popular Maori names during the second half of 2014 and the first half of 2015 were Maia and Nikau.

 Here are the top 10 Maori girl names and boy names of 2014/2015:

 The top 10 lists above are fairly different from the Maori baby name rankings of 2013.
 (I don’t believe a 2014 list was released.)